rubyforgood/pet-rescue/README.md

 # 🚀 Getting Started

-Let's get your machine setup to startup the application!
+Let's get your machine setup to start up the application!

+## Docker

+Install a containerization app, such as Docker Desktop.

+Clone the repo to your local machine and navigate to the directory and run:

+`docker-compose build` to build the base image.

+`docker-compose up`  to start the containers.
+You can add the `-d` flag to run silently without logging.

+`docker-compose run --rm app bin/setup` to set up and seed the database.

+If you need to run migrations at all: `docker-compose run --rm app bin/rails db:migrate`

+Visit `localhost:3000` in your browser.

-## Prerequisites
+## Local Installation

 ⚠️  We assume you already have ruby installed with your preferred version manager.
 This codebase supports [rbenv]( https://github.com/rbenv/rbenv) and [asdf](https://github.com/asdf-vm/asdf-ruby).